The code snippets on this page need the following imports if you’re outside the pyqgis console:

 These variables can be saved and retrieved with help of Qt and QGIS API.
 For each variable, you should pick a key that will be used to access the variable — for user’s favourite color you could use key “favourite_color” or any other meaningful string.
 It is recommended to give some structure to naming of keys.

-def store(): s = QgsSettings() s.setValue("myplugin/mytext", "hello world") s.setValue("myplugin/myint", 10) s.setValue("myplugin/myreal", 3.14) def read(): s = QSettings() mytext = s.value("myplugin/mytext", "default text") myint = s.value("myplugin/myint", 123) myreal = s.value("myplugin/myreal", 2.71) nonexistent = s.value("myplugin/nonexistent", None) print(mytext) print(myint) print(myreal) print(nonexistent)
+def store(): s = QgsSettings() s.setValue("myplugin/mytext", "hello world") s.setValue("myplugin/myint", 10) s.setValue("myplugin/myreal", 3.14) def read(): s = QgsSettings() mytext = s.value("myplugin/mytext", "default text") myint = s.value("myplugin/myint", 123) myreal = s.value("myplugin/myreal", 2.71) nonexistent = s.value("myplugin/nonexistent", None) print(mytext) print(myint) print(myreal) print(nonexistent)

-value()method is optional and specifies the default value if there is no previous value set for the passed setting name.
+value()method is optional and specifies the default value that is returned if there is no previous value set for the passed setting name.

 project settings — vary between different projects and therefore they are connected with a project file.
 Map canvas background color or destination coordinate reference system (CRS) are examples — white background and WGS84 might be suitable for one project, while yellow background and UTM projection are better for another one.
-An example of usage follows

-writeEntry()method is used for all data types, but several methods exist for reading the setting value back, and the corresponding one has to be selected for each data type.
+writeEntry()method is used for many data types (integer, string, list), but several methods exist for reading the setting value back, and the corresponding one has to be selected for each data type.